halittiryaki/WP-HTNonce/README.md

 The usage is straight forward.
 For detailed informations on the internal functionings, check the inline-documentations inside the class source files.

-Create nonce with context name `delete-post:16` if not used, throw exception if context name in use by another nonce:
+Create nonce with context name `delete-post:16` if not used, otherwise throw exception if context name in use by another nonce:
 ```php
 <?php
 $nonce = new HTNonce('delete-post:16');
 ```

-Create nonce with context name `delete-post:16` if not used, load existing if context name already in use by another nonce:
+Create nonce with context name `delete-post:16` if not used, otherwise load existing if context name already in use by another nonce:
 ```php
 <?php
 $nonce = new HTNonce('delete-post:16', HTNonce::OPTION_FORCELOAD);